 Here are four questions you should ask yourself before and after downloading a mobile shopping app to help decipher policies and keep personal and payment information secure:

-the app from a trustworthy company and app store?
+1. Is the app from a trustworthy company and app store?

 If you are leery about whether a retailer will keep your payment and personal information safe in-store, don’t use its mobile app.

 “First and foremost, don’t even consider downloading apps that aren’t in support of well-established companies,” says Christopher Budd, Trend Micro’s global threat communications manager.
 “You have to recognize and trust them.
 For example, if you compare an app from Macy’s to one from, say, Bob’s Magic Road Discounters, Macy’s would have a leg up in my book.”

 Don’t even consider downloading apps that aren’t in support of well-established companies.

 The origin of a mobile shopping app also matters.
 “Do not get apps anywhere other than the official app platform stores,” Budd says.
 “Don’t use apps that are downloadable straight from other websites.”